openthread/ot-docs/site/en/codelabs/ti-openthread-hardware/index.lab.md

 /dev/ttyACM1
 ```

 The Application UART of the RCP board is typically `/dev/ttyACM1` (the XDS110 debug UART is `/dev/ttyACM0`).
 Verify which port is the application UART by checking that it responds when the OTBR agent is started in a later step.

-> aside positive
->
-> **Note:** If other USB serial devices are connected, the device node number may differ.
+If other USB serial devices are connected, the device node number may differ.
 Adjust the path in the OTBR configuration accordingly.

 ### Build and Install ot-br-posix